dyninst/dyninst/docs/dyninstAPI/public/BPatch.h.rst

   .. cpp:function:: BPatch()
   .. cpp:function:: ~BPatch()
   .. cpp:function:: static const char *getEnglishErrorString(int number)

+    Returns the descriptive error string for the error number ``number``.

   .. cpp:function:: static void formatErrorString(char *dst, int size, const char *fmt, const char * const *params)

+    Takes a format string with an error message (obtained from getEnglishErrorString) and an array of parameters that were passed to an error callback function, and creates a string with the parameters substituted into it.

+    - ``dst``: The address into which the formatted string should be copied.
+    - ``size``: If the formatted string is equal to or longer than this number of characters, then it will be truncated to size-1 characters and terminated with a ``NULL``.
+    - ``fmt``: The format string (returned by a function such as getEnglishErrorString).
+    - ``params``: The array of parameters that were passed to an error callback function.

   .. cpp:function:: bool isTypeChecked()